Parenthood: Identity, Losing a Sense of Self, and Embracing the Change

 Written by Charlotte G. E. Fairbarin

-Charlotte is a postgraduate in History who is finding her passion for writing again.
-Having written short stories and poetry for most of her youth, she is finding the spark of writing again by interviewing those around her about subjects she loves.
+Having just finished an undergraduate degree in History, Charlotte is finding her passion for journalistic writing again.
 Working in hospitality, she enjoys talking to everyone and serving great food and wine whilst writing about everything and more in her spare time.